-No financial obligation in excess of funds available in the treasury shall be assumed by the Board or by any officer on behalf of the Society except when approved by a two-thirds vote of the Board.
+No financial obligation in excess of funds available in the treasury shall be assumed by the Board or by any Officer on behalf of the Society except when approved by two-thirds of all voting members of the Board.

 Section 8—Legal Counsel

-The Board may appoint legal counsel to act as general legal counsel and to advise in the legal affairs of the Society.
+The Board may designate general legal counsel to advise in the affairs of the Society.

-Every officer, Board member, employee of the Society, and such others as specified from time to time by the Board, shall be indemnified by the Society against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon them in connection with any proceeding to which they may be a party or in which they may become involved, by reason of being or having been an officer, Board member, or employee of the Society, or any settlement thereof, whether the person is an officer, Board member, or employee at the time such expenses are incurred, except in such cases wherein the officer, Board member, or employee is adjudged guilty of willful misfeasance or malfeasance in the performance of duties.
+Every Board member, employee of the Society, and such others as specified by the Board shall be indemnified by the Society against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon them in connection with any proceeding to which they may be a party or in which they may become involved, by reason of being or having been a Board member or employee of the Society, or any settlement thereof, whether the person is a Board member or employee at the time such expenses are incurred, except in such cases wherein the Board member or employee is adjudged guilty of willful misfeasance or malfeasance in the performance of duties.
 The foregoing right of indemnification shall be in addition to, and not exclusive of, all other rights to which the indemnified may be entitled.